knasirov/MusicLand/README.md

 - Image uploading for users and tracks
 - Commenting on tracks

 ## Project Design

-MusicLand was built and designed in two weeks
+MusicLand was built and designed in two weeks.
+A [proposal](./docs/README.md) was drafted to guide through the development process.
+The [docs](./docs) folder includes database schema, component hierarchy, sample state, and api-endpoints files that were basis for this project.

 ## Technology